Mughal Empire: Astronomy

-Chemistry

-Sake Dean Mahomed had learned much of Mughal chemistry and understood the techniques used to produce various alkali and soaps to produce shampoo.
-He was also a notable writer who described the Mughal Emperor Shah Alam II and the cities of Allahabad and Delhi in rich detail and also made note of the glories of the Mughal Empire.

-In Britain, Sake Dean Mahomed was appointed as shampooing surgeon to both Kings George IV and William IV.

 Metallurgy

+The society within the Mughal Empire operated the Karkhanas, which functioned as workshops for craftsmen.
+These Karkhanas were producing arms, ammunition, and also various items for the court and emperor's need such as clothes, shawls, turbans, jewelry, gold and silverware, perfumes, medicines, carpets, beddings, tents, and for the imperial stable-harnesses for the horses in irons, copper and other metals.

-One of the most remarkable astronomical instruments invented in Mughal India is the lost-wax cast, hollow, seamless, celestial globe.
-It was invented in Kashmir by Ali Kashmiri ibn Luqman in 998 AH (1589–90 CE), and twenty other such globes were later produced in Lahore and Kashmir during the Mughal Empire.
+Another aspect of the remarkable invention in Mughal India is the lost-wax cast, hollow, seamless, celestial globe.
+It was invented in Kashmir by Ali Kashmiri ibn Luqman in 998 AH (1589–90 CE).
+Twenty other such globes were later produced in Lahore and Kashmir during the Mughal Empire.
 Before they were rediscovered in the 1980s, it was believed by modern metallurgists to be technically impossible to produce hollow metal globes without any seams.

-A 17th century celestial globe was also made by Diya’ ad-din Muhammad in Lahore, 1668 (now in Pakistan).
-It is now housed at the National Museum of Scotland.
+A 17th-century celestial globe was also made by Diya' ad-din Muhammad in Lahore, 1668 (now in Pakistan).